hv8609716-COLLAB/image-and-text-with-GANs/README.md

 * TensorFlow Training Pipeline

 ---
-NOTE: for better output we can increse the values more values = better result
+NOTE: for better output we can increase the values. more values = better result

 ## Author